-Meal charges will be limited to \$10.00.
-When charges reach \$10.00, the student will need to bring a lunch from home or he/she will be served a peanut butter sandwich and a carton of milk.
-If the child does not bring a lunch, a parent will be called to bring them a lunch.
-You may also pay for meals daily.
+Meal charges will be limited to \$20.00.
+When charges reach \$20.00, the student will need to bring a lunch from home or he/she will be served a peanut butter sandwich and a carton of milk.
+If the child does not bring a lunch, a parent will be called to bring them lunch.
+You may also prepay for meals or pay for meals daily.

-Breakfast prices are as follows:
+Breakfast prices are as follows: Student breakfast: \$2.05 Adult breakfast: \$2.40

-Kindergarten and Elementary student breakfast: \$1.70

-Adult breakfast: \$2.20 Reduced breakfast: \$0.30
+Reduced breakfast: \$0.30